 High quality, HD video: YouTube adjusts the quality of a viewer’s video stream from standard definition (such as 240p or 360p) to high definition (720p or 1080p), based on the speed of their Internet connection.
-In order to accommodate all bandwidth options for the viewer, we upload 1080p as a minimum quality standard.
+In order to accommodate all bandwidth options for the viewer, we upload 720p as a minimum quality standard or 1080p when possible.
 This ensures a crisp picture and no pixelation on the viewer’s screen.

 High quality audio: Even when we have HD quality video, if the audio isn’t crisp and clear-sounding, it defeats the purpose of having high quality video.
 We have to turn down quite a number of videos provided to us by organizations who taped their lectures themselves and resorted to using the camera’s built-in microphone rather than a microphone input like a lavalier microphone.
 If the speaker sounds like s/he’s in a cardboard box, the audio is likely not up to par.

 YouTube requires a minimum amount of metadata for upload: Title, Description and Keywords.
-We’ll ask you for a little bit more in the Media Tracking Tool, so we can identify your media file or event.
+We’ll ask you for a little bit more information, so we can identify your media file or event.
 But the basics are:

 Description: A paragraph or two about the lecture, lecture series, speaker, and other relevant information a viewer should know.
 Please feel free to include links to your website here; they will be hyperlinked in YouTube.

-Keywords: Viewers won’t see these, but search engines will.
+Keywords: Key search words or phrases, separated by commas, to help people find the video on a web search.
+YouTube limits search words to 30 characters per tag, 500 characters total.
+Viewers won’t see these, but search engines will.
 These are words that are associated with your topic, lecture, department or event that may or may not appear in the title or description of your video.

-If Yale Broadcast recorded your lecture, we will post a link to a review copy of the video through the Media Tracking Tool.
-This review copy will have a time stamp in the lower right-hand corner so that you can watch the video and in the Comments section of the Media Tracking Tool, indicate the starting time, ending time and any points in-between that need to be cut out.
+If Yale Broadcast recorded your lecture, we will often provide a draft opening title for review and revision if necessary.
+In some instances, we may provide a video review copy via Yale Box if necessary.
+This review copy will have a time stamp in the lower right-hand corner so that you can watch the video and provide us feedback.
+Your notes should indicate the starting time, ending time and any points in-between that need to be cut out.
 At this time our office will run quality assurance and notify you with any problems we run into.
 We check for obscenities (audio and visual) as well as any technical glitches that may occur.
 We will never edit a video for content.

 If you are providing Yale Broadcast with your own video footage, please provide our video editors an uncompressed, high quality ingest of your footage either through file transfer on Yale FTP or Yale Box, a hard drive or actual video tape.
-We will then post a link to a review copy of the video.
+Usually the editing is straight forward and we will let you know if there are any issues.
+We may post a link to a review copy of the video.
 This review copy will have a time stamp in the lower right-hand corner so that you can watch the video and indicate the starting time, ending time and any points in-between that need to be cut out.
 At this time our office will also watch the video for quality assurance and notify you with any problems we run into.